 Using the Alliance Brief Level Rule in the IZ

-An assumption is being made that import profiles created and used in an institution's account (the account each library uses for normal day-to-day work) will be able to use the Brief Level Rule created in the NZ account ("OCA Brief 2016a").
-However, this assumption needs to be tested/confirmed after the inclusion of the brief level functionality in import profiles, scheduled for August 2016.
+Import profiles created and used in an institution's account (the account each library uses for normal day-to-day work) are able to use the Brief Level Rule created in the NZ account ("OCA Brief 2016a").

 - If a library loads records to the IZ, it will assign a level based on the institution's brief rule.